 West Metro Area, North Metro Area: Call senior advisor Marnie Biln, (303) 222-5281, or e-mail firstname.lastname@example.org.
 Marnie helps seniors and their families find communities and facilities in the West Metro area and North metro area, including: Lakewood, Arvada, Wheat Ridge, Golden, Thornton, Northglenn, Brighton, Commerce City, Westminster, Louisville, Longmont, and Lafayette.

 Click to read about the top 10 reasons to move into a continuing care retirement community (CCRC).

 Other Resources For Senior Living In Denver

-Listed below, you’ll find more resources that describe other senior living options:
+Listed below, you’ll find more resources that describe a few other senior living options:

 What Is Independent Living